 Walking Liberty Half Dollar Values (1916–1947)

 Its allure transcends the numismatic arena.
-Even many non-collectors also enamored with the coin’s soaring depiction of Miss Liberty, her right arm gracefully outstretched with Liberty striding towards a mountain-peaked sunrise.
+Even many non-collectors also enamored with the coin’s soaring depiction of Miss Liberty.
+Her right arm is gracefully outstretched as Liberty strides towards a mountain-peaked sunrise.
 On the reverse is a regal American eagle perched upon a craggy mountaintop.

 The design of Lady Liberty by Adolph A. Weinman was featured on the United States half dollar from 1916 through 1947.
 This majestic design replaced the short-lived Franklin half dollar.
 It reemerged in 1986 with the debut of the one-ounce American Silver Eagle bullion coin.